 For those who like to know a little background, I live on the edge of the Snowdonia National Park, within sight of Snowdon and the sea.
 I started my career as a map-maker and then did a degree in Rural Resource Management.
 Until 2008 I worked in the public and voluntary sectors, doing environmental and community work.

 I decided to work freelance to reduce my carbon footprint, rather than driving to an office and telling other people about reducing theirs.
-So now I work from home and, since setting up Sue Proof, 62% of my 9,000-mile business mileage has been by public transport.
+So now I work from home and, since setting up Sue Proof, 63% of my 10,000-mile business mileage has been by public transport.